kerneljake/baddude/README.md

 The module reads the file `pattern.scad` as input.
 The included pattern is the same one as in the original [patent](https://patents.google.com/patent/US5817992A/en).
 It originated from a spreadsheet posted in a long and informative thread at [gearspace](https://gearspace.com/board/bass-traps-acoustic-panels-foam-etc/459885-rpg-bad-panel-detailed-plans.html).

 There are variables to set the dimensions of the board, border around the edges, and size of the holes.
 The module will evenly space the holes within the given tableau.

 The `mirroring` boolean variable at the top of the file determines if the panel will be mirrored vertically.
-If set to `true`, then the pattern will be mirrored as seen in the image to the right.
+If set to `true`, then the pattern will be mirrored in inverse (where the holes and reflective areas are transposed) as seen in the image to the right.
 This is suitable for mounting over a 24"x48" Owens Corning 703 panel, for example.
 Set `mirroring` to `false` to generate a 24"x24" pattern as seen in the topmost image.

-You can generate an inverse pattern (where the holes and reflective areas are transposed) by changing the main loop's `if(holes)` condition to be `if(!holes)`.